wjgilmore/todoparrot/readme.md

 Or if you're not familiar with Git (you really should [learn](https://try.github.io)), you can [download the zip file](https://github.com/wjgilmore/todoparrot/archive/master.zip).
 After downloading the file, unzip it to a convenient location.

-Next, enter the project's root directory and update the project dependencies:
+Next, enter the project's root directory and install the project dependencies:

-    $ composer update
+    $ composer install

 Next, configure your database (`config/database.php`).
 See Chapter 3 for more details about database configuration.
 Once complete, create the database and then run the migrations: